mdo-org/mdo/docs/README.md

 MDo supports adding metadata to your tasks by using tags.
 The following tags are supported:

-- `@start`: date/time when the task should start showing up in your actionable section.
+- `@start`: date/time when the task should start showing up in your "to-do" section.
 - `@repeat`: indicates how often the task should repeat.
-- `@postpone`: postpone lets you hide a task until a future time, without modifying the @start value.
+- `@postpone`: postpone lets you hide a task until a future time, without modifying the `@start` value.
    This is useful for those tasks that recur based on start date, but for some reason you can't work on at this moment.